cyverse/DSIMetrics/README.md

 Only geospatial workshopsid 113 (2024-09-10) and 114(2024-09-10) made it into the database in terms of adding attendee names.

 I remember back in August when I was first adding series and workshops.
 I added workshop names and dates.
 But when I refreshed the page or looked at it the next day, the dates of workshops were off by one day.
 These wrong dates were captured in the database.
+Because I had the wrong dates for my workshops, the `zoomProcessAttendance.py` wasn't able to match the Zoom data with an existing workshop.

 possible confirmation of problem https://github.com/Budibase/budibase/issues/7531